0xJohnnyboy/scretch.nvim/README.md

 # Introduction

-Scretch is a plugin to easily create and manage scratch files, called scretch 🙂.
+Scretch.nvim is a plugin to easily create and manage scratch files 🙂.

 ## Features
 ### New scretch